German Armor Balkenkreuz and Tactical Numbers

 Some units used variations of the above system.
 For example, both Panzer-Regiment 15 and 24.
 Panzer-Division has used two-digit turret numbers.
 Half-tracks, such as the Sd Kfz 251, often received four-digit tactical numbers.

 Battalion and regimental headquarters used a variety of markings.
-Regimental tanks, especially early in the war, replaced the first digit with a capital letter R, e.g., R01, R02, and R03.
+Regimental staff tanks, especially early in the war, replaced the first digit with a capital letter R, e.g., R01, R02, and R03.
 Roman numerals were similarly used to identify the battalion headquarters tanks.
 In the case of Abteilungen, best translated as independent battalions, the battalion headquarter vehicles could simply have a zero as the first digit.
+An example of such a system was the November 1943 tactical number system of 1.
+Panzer-Division, which used an R for regimental staff tanks, Roman numerals for battalion staff tanks, single digits for company command tanks, and double digits for platoon command tanks.

 The disadvantage of such markings was that they also made it clear to the enemy which tanks were command tanks.
 As a result, more obscure schemes were invented.
-One example, dated 24 April 1944, lists the following examples for Panzer-Grenadier regiments:
+One such scheme, introduced by the Inspector General of the Armored Forces on 24 April 1944, lists the following examples for Panzer-Grenadier regiments:

 - Regimental headquarters